JJC3321/group_4_repo/alphafold_review/group_report.md

-Proteins are essential to all biological functions and its structure provides a mechanistic understanding of the function.
+Proteins are essential to all biological functions!Its structure provides a mechanistic understanding of the function.
 Previous techniques, such as cryo-electron microscopy, require extensive time and equipment to determine single protein structures.
 So far, the structure of 100,000